micahcantor/blog/content/blog/programming-beyond-paradigms.md

 The unifying aspect of new languages such as [Rust](https://www.rust-lang.org/), [Nim](https://nim-lang.org/), and [Gleam](https://gleam.run/) is that they were designed from the beginning to be **beyond paradigms**.

 These post-paradigm languages draw on the best features of past languages and refuse to limit the programmer to a single style.
 This puts more power and creativity in the hands of the programmer rather than the language designer.
+Programming styles in these languages are meant to be mismatched and combined, rather than adhered to under a single dogmatic paradigm.

 Programming languages of the future will continue to prioritize the inclusion of the best individual features in their language or tooling, regardless of paradigm.
 I think there will continue to be a great diversity between different languages, but the best aspects of each programming paradigm refuse to be siloed.